wstalcup/wstalcup.github.io/Chapter-9-What-to-Do-Where-to-Go.md

 “You can hardly stand up straight, let alone track a band of raiders.
 We need to rest, recover, then determine a course of action,” Pike said.

 “Mrs. Maple, what will you do?”
 Sycamore asked.
 All his plans had been made assuming they wouldn’t find anyone.
-Now that they had found Maple and her family, they had to be discarded.
+Now that they had found Maple and her family, those earlier plans had to be discarded.

 “We’ll make due.
 Obviously, we can’t stay here, but I won’t leave the dead of our clan unburied in the village.
 So I’ll hide away somewhere for a few days with my family then get to work.”